-To put into perspective how difficult it is to maintain a P/GP average for at least 40 games, there were only 31 players to do so this season.
-That is a jump from the 24 players who did so in 2017-18, the eight who did in 2014-15, 2015-16, and 2016-17, and the 12 who maintained that average in 2013-14.
+To put into perspective how difficult it is to maintain a P/GP average for at least 40 games, there were only 21 players to do so this season.
+That is a jump from the 31 who did so in 2018-19 and the 24 in 2017-18.
+However, it is more than the 8 who did in 2014-15, 2015-16, and 2016-17, and the 12 who maintained that average in 2013-14.
 Furthermore, in the past five seasons, there have only been 20 players who reached that average in multiple seasons.

 The Retired Players